seetadev/GovtInvoice/README.md

 # Invoice and Billing system for Government Schools and Private Schools
 Billing and Invoicing System on ios, android or as a PWA.

-Problem Statement: Develop a cross platform Android, ios or PWA application using hybrid frameworks like ionic, react native, flutter, native script or Appgyer framework for the project "Govt.
-Billing and Invoicing system" using the project repository: https://github.com/seetadev/GovtInvoice.
+Problem Statement: Develop a cross platform Android, ios or PWA application using hybrid frameworks like ionic, react native, flutter, native script or Appgyer framework for the project "Billing and Invoicing system for Government schools/ Private schools" using the project repository: https://github.com/seetadev/GovtInvoice.
 You may use the web version and convert it to a deep linking mobile project using the google drive link: https://drive.google.com/file/d/1BcPLWBuTlax2dZoebw7P_dAePuYXiE2Q/view?usp=drive_link (please comment the AWS-SDK component).
 The further objectives of the project:

 1. Save to cloud feature: Please find the screenshots attached for a workflow which is documented for dropbox on ionic angular.
 You could use a firebase or AWS with ionic react if you wish.
 Please visit https://drive.google.com/drive/u/2/folders/1ORr1D9dQifuX-fkRux49ZDnu1_u7oAJE

 2. Export as .html or CSV using the email plugin feature to email the worksheet selected.
 Please use the plugin like https://github.com/EinfachHans/capacitor-email-composer

-3. Integrate atleast 2 community plugins of your choice from https://capacitorjs.com/docs/plugins/community into the Govt Billing and Invoicing system.
+3. Integrate atleast 3 community plugins of your choice from https://capacitorjs.com/docs/plugins/community into the Billing and Invoicing system.

 # Developer Templates using Ionic React and Angular